ramisettyranganadh/PROJECT-CAN/README.md

 ## Set Receive Mask and Filter

 There are 2 receive mask registers and 5 filter registers on the controller chip that guarantee you get data from the target device.
-They are useful especially in a large network consisting of numerous nodes.
+They are useful, especially in a large network consisting of numerous nodes.

 We provide two functions for you to utilize these mask and filter registers.
 They are: